kel-z/HSR-Data/README.md

 ## Submodules

-This repo uses [Dimbreath/StarRailData](https://github.com/Dimbreath/StarRailData) and [Mar-7th/StarRailRes](https://github.com/Mar-7th/StarRailRes) as submodules which contain the latest game resources.
+This repo uses [Mar-7th/StarRailRes](https://github.com/Mar-7th/StarRailRes) as a submodule which contain the latest game resources.
 The main script in this repo refers and parses the necessary files from these submodules.

 ## Description